2017 West Lothian Council election: Aftermath

+Livingston South by-election

-† On 29 March 2020 Livingston South Councillor Peter Johnston resigned his seat due to illness.
+On 29 March 2020 Livingston South SNP Councillor Peter Johnston resigned his seat due to illness.
 The By-Election was postponed due to the ongoing Coronavirus Pandemic.
 The By Election was held on Thursday 11 March 2021.
+The seat was won by the SNP candidate, Maria MacAulay.

+East Livingston and East Calder by-election

-††On 11 May 2021 East Livingston and East Calder Labour Cllr Dave King died.
+On 11 May 2021 East Livingston and East Calder Labour Cllr Dave King died.
 A by-election was held on 5 August 2021 and was gained by the SNP's Thomas Ullathorne.